Eliminating Kansas’ food sales tax may be pushed to 2024

-TOPEKA, (KSNT)— Kansans may not see a total elimination of the state’s hefty food sales tax until 2024, under a new Senate proposal.
+TOPEKA, Kan.
+(KSNT) — Kansans may not see a total elimination of the state’s hefty food sales tax until 2024, under a new Senate proposal.

-Senator Ethan Corson, a democrat from Fairway, who sits on the committee, told Kansas Capitol Bureau on Wednesday that he’s hoping there will be room for negotiation once the bill moves to the floor.
+Senator Ethan Corson, D-Fairway, who sits on the committee, told Kansas Capitol Bureau on Wednesday that he’s hoping there will be room for negotiation once the bill moves to the floor.

 “Part of the conversation should this bill get to the floor will be about what the right implementation date is,” Corson said.
 “I would favor an implementation date of June of this year.”